JezC/hobo-faststart-heroku/README.md

 * destroy the gemset
 * remove the directory

-What it can not do, so far, is to remove the repository on BitBucket.
+What it does not do, so far, is to remove the repository on BitBucket.
 But the rest is trashed.

 # Environment